 What are the existing laws when it comes to gun ownership?

-It all depends on what kind of gun you own.
-Canada has three classes of firearms: non-restricted, restricted and prohibited.
+Typically, Canada has three classes of firearms: non-restricted, restricted and prohibited.
 Non-restricted guns are standard rifles and shotguns.
 As of 2012, you don’t have to register them, unless you live in Quebec.
-Most handguns and semi-automatic rifles are restricted and must be registered.
+Most handguns that are not prohibited are restricted and must be registered.
 Automatic rifles and handguns that have been modified count as prohibited firearms.

 In order to purchase or possess a gun, you need a license—and you can’t get one without completing the Canada Firearms Safety Course (CFSC).
 There’s also a separate course for restricted firearms.
 “The courses are split into two parts, theory and practical,” says Don Bell, CEO of the Firearms Safety Education Service of Ontario.
 The theory part focuses on everything from safety to social responsibility, while the practical part offers hands-on training.
 Once you’ve passed the course, you can apply for your license, which must be renewed every five years, by submitting an application and undergoing a background check.

 Some of these laws are changing due to Bill C-71, which passed in June 2019.
 This legislation broadens background checks, empowering officials to look into a person’s entire history rather than the past five years, as was previously the case.
 Gun sellers must also verify licenses and keep records of purchases.

 What about illegal guns—where are people getting them from?

 It’s hard to know, says Jooyoung Lee, an expert in gun violence prevention at the University of Toronto.
 “There isn’t national data on this question, which is a real problem,” he said.
 Most of the data comes from police departments who have the resources or political will to do so, Lee added.